 The first four held

 and San Francisco (PDDM01).

-Last two years' workshop were held along-side the SIAM
+Last years workshop was held along-side the SIAM conference

 This workshop will focus on the emerging field of high performance,

 pervasive, and data stream mining.
 Over the years the definition of high

 performance computing has taken on various forms as a function of the